1 – Acne is caused by unclean skin

 10 – You can cure acne

-I’m sorry to say that, despite what some brands might boast, there is no definitive cure for acne nor is there miracle product that will make all your symptoms disappear forever.
+I’m sorry to say that, despite what some brands might boast, there is no definitive cure for acne nor is there a miracle product that will make all your symptoms disappear forever.
 Acne may only last for a specific period in your life or it can be chronic, disappearing for years before suddenly remerging decades later.

 It’s not all bad news though.
 While there’s no cure for acne, the symptoms can be managed effectively by moderating certain aspects of your diet and lifestyle.
 Here at A.Vogel Talks Acne, we discuss some of the factors that can contribute to acne and how you can tackle them so I definitely recommend taking a look at some of our blogs, whether you’re looking for foods to help clear up your breakout or interested in natural, home remedies!